Information for Families

 Visiting Your Student

 We know that you are excited to share in your student’s study abroad experience and we would like to welcome you to Villa Le Balze for a visit!
-There are, however, ideal times to schedule your visit so as not to interfere with the academic program and dynamics of the living learning community.
+There are, however, ideal times to schedule your visit so as not to interfere with the academic program and dynamics of the program.

-Each semester program has a 10 day mid-term break built into the schedule and this is the ideal time for family and friends to coordinate a visit.
-Students are expected to travel and are not allowed to reside at the Villa or with their host families during this time.
+Each semester program has a mid-term break built into the schedule and this is an ideal time for family and friends to coordinate a visit.
+Holiday breaks are another great time for planning a visit.

 Finally, travel after the program with a visit to the Villa along the way is another opportune time for sharing in your student’s overseas experience.